 There are plenty of articles on this site about the many ways you can train to jump higher so I won't dwell on this too much, however the quickest and most effective way to increase your vertical jump is to work on your weaknesses.

 This means if you are weak the quickest way for you to improveis to get stronger.
 If you are slow you need to get quicker.
 If you are uncoordinated you need to improve your movement efficiency.
 If you are too fat you would do well to drop a few pounds.

-If you are unsure of what your weaknesses are or how best to train them then I highly recommend you sign up to our vertical jump training program.
+If you are unsure of what your weaknesses are or how best to train them then I highly recommend you sign up to our custom jump training.
 It was designed specifically to maximize vertical jump gains by creating training programs that target your individual areas of weakness.

-From a practical standpoint this means that in order for you to get good at it you need to spend plenty of time actually practicing.
-It amazes me the number of people who want to dunk who don't actually do any jumping that resembles dunking practice.
+From a practical standpoint this means that in order for you to get good at it you need to spend plenty of time actually practicing that skill.
+It amazes me the number of people who want to slam dunk who don't actually do any jumping that resembles dunking practice.

 The more you practice that movement the better you will become at it.
 Yesterday I was watching a young guy who is training to dunk show me his jumping technique.
 His technique was ok, but the thing that stood out the most to me was that he was so inconsistent in his jumps.
 One jump he would look smooth and get some decent height, and the next one he was over striding, taking off too far out, and getting several inches lower.

 The reason for this is that he had not spent enough time practicing that movement for it to have become second nature.
 Like all fine motor skills this takes time to develop.
 I know marketers don't like telling people this but the fact is you don't become a great dunker in a few weeks.
 You need to consistently work at this for a few months at least before you see significant gains.
 And even then you need to keep working at it to really master the movement.